TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Drums.md

 #### 5-Lane Note Mechanics

 In 5-lane, Red, blue, and green are toms, and yellow and orange are cymbals.
-While in Guitar Hero games they were not distinguished visually in-game, on the drum kit peripheral this is how they are laid out, and this is how the were charted.
+While in Guitar Hero games they were not distinguished visually in-game, on the drum kit peripheral this is how they are laid out, and this is how they were charted.

 Drum sustains are used for imprecise/indiscernible fast rhythms such as drum rolls or cymbal swells.
 They prevent overhitting and require you to hit faster than a certain threshold (around 4 hits per second in GH) to maintain the sustain.
 Unlike 4-lane roll lanes, kicks can be drum sustains.